f-banah/Movies_library/README.md

 # My Movies
-Application for movies collection management.
+A web application for movies collection management.
 It provides Information about:

 - Movies
 - Actors